 - It allows for more intimate and exclusive experiences, particularly for events that are meant for a select group of people.

-- It prevents access of invaders and save your content from being shared unethically.
+- It prevents access to invaders and saves your content from being shared unethically.

 - It allows for greater control over who has access to the content and the ability to set up additional security measures to protect sensitive information.